 Syndicate capacity in the hands of individual members or individual partners in Scottish limited partnerships or limited liability partnerships is a chargeable asset for capital gains tax purposes.
-Accordingly, any disposal of capacity at auction should result in a chargeable disposal for capital gains tax purposes and may result in a capital gain or a capital loss arising, depending on the particular circumstances of the individual member.
-There may be reliefs available that could be used to mitigate a taxable capital gain (for example, available losses, the capital gains tax annual exemption, roll-over reliefs concerning the replacement of business assets, relief under the enterprise investment scheme (EIS) and business asset disposal relief, however these reliefs are complex and subject to various conditions and requirements, and as such individual members should seek professional advice based on their own individual facts and circumstances.
+Accordingly, any disposal of capacity at auction or under a bilateral arrangement is a chargeable disposal for capital gains tax purposes and may result in a capital gain or a capital loss arising.
+Where the relevant conditions are satisfied, business taper relief and CGT rollover relief will be available to reduce or defer any capital gains tax charge arising on the disposal of capacity.